StCyr/plugin.video.peertube/README.md

 * Number of videos to display per page (Not implemented yet)
 * Sort method to be used when listing videos (Not implemented yet)

+# Limitations

+* This addon doesn't support Webtorrent yet.
+So, it cannot download/share from/to regular PeerTube clients.
+The reason is that it uses the libtorrent python libray which doesn't support it yet (see https://github.com/arvidn/libtorrent/issues/223)

 # Requirements

 * Kodi 17 or above